MArdhiK/CreditCard_Fraud/README.md

-# CreditCard_Fraud
+# Credit Card Fraud
+I get the data from this : https://www.kaggle.com/kartik2112/fraud-detection.
+I just take the test data and it already consist of 555719 rows and 22 columns and with this dataset I created 7 models :
+1. AdaBoost Classifier
+2. Random Forest Classifier
+3. Logistic Regression
+4. Decision Tree Classifier
+5. Gaussian Naive Bayes
+6. XGB Classifier
+7. LightGBM Classifier

-Check Credit Card Fraud, use 7 method, the best two used XGB and LightGBM.
-ROCAUC score 0.995 and 0.996 after tuning it
+The best two are XGB and LightGBM with AUCScore 0.995 and 0.996 after tune it

+## Here's glimpse on my notebook